honeykethan/CANey/README.md

 ## License

-This project is open-source and released under the [GNU GPL 3.0](LICENSE).
+This project is open-source and released under the (LICENSE).
 You are welcome to modify, contribute, or use it for educational and non-malicious purposes.

 **Note**: Connecting to someone elses CAN bus systems and sending/reciving messages without proper authorization may be illegal and unethical.